mattermost/docs/source/administration/command-line-tools.rst

 ==================

-From the directory where the Mattermost server is installed, a ``platform`` command is available for configuring the system, including:
+From the directory where the Mattermost server is installed, a ``mattermost`` command is available for configuring the system, including:

 **General Administration**